Flowdalic/asmack/README.markdown

 *This repository doesn't contain much code, it's a build environment!*

-Tracking trunk can be hard.
-Doing massive changes on top of trunk can be near impossible.
-We are mixing 6 open source projects to provide a working xmpp library for Android.
-All trunk-based.

 This repository contains a source fetching, patching and building script.
 As well as all the minor changes to make an Android version fly.
 See the patches/ folder for a detailed list of changes and